dsaul/CallExtract/README.md

 .\CallExtract.exe --output=C:\Users\dan\Desktop\extracted.pcap --did=2045551234 [pcap1path] [pcap2path] etc
 ~~~

-7. Assuming the input pcaps provided were properly formatted, you will have a file on your desktop that contains just the specific files you were looking for.
+7. Assuming the input pcaps provided were properly formatted, you will have a file on your desktop that contains just the specific phone calls you were looking for.

 Enjoy!